tyleretters/lordsofthepit.com/_pages/lords-haus.md

 - Phase 1: Lords of the Pit in good standing - **REGISTRATION IS NOW OPEN**
 - Phase 2: Previous participants - Opens 10am, Friday, September 10th, 2021
-- Phase 3: New innitiates/friends of the club (if necissary) - 10am, Friday, October 8th, 2021
+- Phase 3: New initiates/friends of the club (if necessary) - 10am, Friday, October 8th, 2021

 To register, Please send $365 [via paypal to Bob Agra via this link](https://paypal.me/bobagra?locale.x=en_US)